List of public art in Seattle: Murals

+The Seattle Mural is installed at Seattle Center.
 West Seattle has 11 outdoor murals that were created in the early 1990s and restored in 2018.
 Black Lives Matter street murals were painted in Capitol Hill and outside Seattle City Hall in 2020 and 2021, respectively.
+The People's Wall is located in the city's Central District.
+A "whaling wall" by Robert Wyland has been painted on the exterior of The Edgewater.